 - Health care disparities and direct community engagement

 - Engaging in effective change of organizational delivery systems

-The program will begin in August 2014 with a required one week on-site residency session at our main campus in New York City.
-With the exception of a second on-site residency session the following summer and a two week intensive online course on the Affordable Care Act, all other courses will be seven weeks in length and delivered sequentially online.
+The program begins in late August with a required one-week on-site residency session at our main campus in New York City.
+With the exception of a second on-site residency session the following summer and a three-week intensive online course on the Affordable Care Act, all other courses are seven weeks in length and delivered sequentially online.
 It will take students 21 months to complete all the requirements of the program.
 Please see the course schedule for full details.

 This program is part of the Mount Sinai Health System, the most comprehensive system of unrivaled knowledge, resources, and leadership expertise in the New York metropolitan region.
 Moreover, Mount Sinai has a trusted reputation for actually developing and implementing innovative practices in health care delivery which provides a unique basis for teaching and learning.

 Organizations benefit from sponsoring participants in the program by building deeper internal expertise to navigate the complexities of today’s health care landscape, reducing money spent on external consultants, and leveraging new opportunities.

 The Icahn School of Medicine at Mount Sinai ranks 19th out of 153 accredited medical schools nationwide, according to U.S. News & World Report’s 2014-2015 “America’s Best Graduate Schools” issue.